tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chromium-based-browsers.md

 1. Download the latest [adnauseam-chromium.zip](https://github.com/dhowe/AdNauseam/releases/latest/download/adnauseam-chromium.zip) file from the [releases page](https://github.com/dhowe/AdNauseam/releases/latest)
 2. Extract the zip file to a folder where it can remain after install.

-**Warning: Do not delete this folder after the install or the extension will be disabled.**
+&nbsp; &nbsp; &nbsp; _Warning: Do not delete this folder after the install or the extension will be disabled._

 3. In the Chrome menu, click Windows > Extensions or type chrome://extensions/ in the address bar
 4. Make sure the 'Developer Mode' checkbox is ticked